BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Plato.md

     - Wisdom - knowledge of the Good
 - Virtuous acts are virtuous because they are appropriately related to good order in the soul
 - Moral Realist, Moral non-naturalist, non-reductive doctrine of the nature of moral properties
+- Virtues are nit only about knowledge, but also abiut training non-rational parts of tge souk